davidcim/wirinj/README.md

 fn()
 ```
-By using the `Type[]` annotation, the IDE recognizes the parameter as it was the original class but with the difference that any newly created object will be automatically injected.
+By using the `Type[]` annotation, the IDE recognizes the parameter as if it was the original class but with the difference that any newly created object will be automatically injected.

  ```python
 # This instantiate a Cat object but, as expected, nothing is injected.